ArtifactDB/gobbler/README.md

 Each request file's name should have a prefix of `request-<ACTION>-` where `ACTION` specifies the action to be performed.

 Once this file is written, users should perform a POST request to the `/new/{request}` endpoint, where `request` is the name of the request file inside the staging directory.
-The HTTP response will contain a JSON object that has at least the `status` property (either `SUCCESS` or `ERROR`).
+The HTTP response will contain a JSON object that has at least the `status` property, set to either `SUCCESS` or `ERROR`.
-For failures, this will be an additional `reason` string property to specify the reason;
+For failures, there will be an additional `reason` string property to specify the reason.
-for successes, additional properties may be present depending on the request action.
+For successes, additional properties may be present depending on the request action.

 For a Gobbler instance, the location of its staging directory can be obtained via a GET request to the `/info` endpoint.
 This can be used to avoid hard-coded paths in the clients.